Dave-McCraw/pkg-emoncms/docs/install.md

 Your `/etc/inittab` also needs to support access to the rfm12pi via serial by removing (or commenting out) the `ttyAMA0` line:

     # T0:23:respawn:/sbin/getty -L ttyAMA0 115200 vt100

+You'll need to `sudo reboot` your Pi after editing these files.